OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/active-directory/develop/active-directory-signing-key-rollover.md

                     }
                     else
                     {
-                        throw new InvalidOperationException("There is no RoleDescriptor of type SecurityTokenServiceType in the metadata");
+                        throw new InvalidOperationException("There is no RoleDescriptor of type SecurityTokenServiceType in hello metadata");
                     }
                 }
                 else